-The Hand Eye Society was founded in 2009 by Raigan Burns, Jon Mak, Jim McGinley, Jim Munroe, Mare Sheppard, & Miguel Sternberg, and incorporated as a not-for-profit in 2010.
+The Hand Eye Society is a Toronto not-for-profit dedicated to supporting and showcasing videogames made primarily as a form of creative expression.
+Founded in 2009 by Raigan Burns, Jon Mak, Jim McGinley, Jim Munroe, Mare Sheppard, & Miguel Sternberg, it is the first videogame arts organization in the world.

-Board of Directors: Jim Munroe, Emma Scratch, Mare Sheppard, Miguel Sternberg
+Board of Directors: Alex Jansen, Emma Scratch, Miguel Sternberg

 Executive Director: Jim Munroe

-Retired Board Members: Jim McGinley, Craig D. Adams, Jon Mak, Raigan Burns
+Former Board Members: Jim McGinley, Craig D. Adams, Jon Mak, Raigan Burns, Mark Rabo, Mare Sheppard, Alex Hayter, Sagan Yee

-Current and ongoing projects include the Hand Eye Society Socials, the TORONTRON Indie Arcade Cabinets, the Difference Engine Initiative, and a variety of member-powered exhibitions and educational programs.
+Current and ongoing projects include Game Curious, the TORONTRON Indie Arcade Cabinets, Comics VS Games, and a variety of member-powered exhibitions and educational programs.

 If your question is not answered below, feel free to contact us at info at handeyesociety dot com.